Pre-dreadnought battleship: America and the Pacific

 The United States started building its first battleships in 1891.
-These ships were short-range coast-defense battleships that were similar to the British except for an innovative intermediate battery of 8-inch guns.
+These ships were short-range coast-defence battleships that were similar to the British except for an innovative intermediate battery of 8-inch guns.
 The US Navy continued to build ships that were relatively short-range and poor in heavy seas, until the laid down in 1901–02.
 Nevertheless, it was these earlier ships that ensured American naval dominance against the antiquated Spanish fleet—which included no pre-dreadnoughts—in the Spanish–American War, most notably at the Battle of Santiago de Cuba.
 The final two classes of American pre-dreadnoughts (the s and s) were completed after the completion of the Dreadnought and after the start of design work on the USN's own initial class of dreadnoughts.
 The US Great White Fleet of 16 pre-dreadnought battleships circumnavigated the world from 16 December 1907, to 22 February 1909.

 Japan was involved in two of the three major naval wars of the pre-dreadnought era.
-The first Japanese pre-dreadnought battleships, the Fuji class, were still being built at the outbreak of the First Sino-Japanese War of 1894–95, which saw Japanese armored cruisers and protected cruisers defeat the Chinese Beiyang Fleet, composed of a mixture of old ironclad battleships and cruisers, at the Battle of the Yalu River.
+The first Japanese pre-dreadnought battleships, the Fuji class, were still being built at the outbreak of the First Sino-Japanese War of 1894–95, which saw Japanese armoured cruisers and protected cruisers defeat the Chinese Beiyang Fleet, composed of a mixture of old ironclad battleships and cruisers, at the Battle of the Yalu River.
 Following their victory, and facing Russian pressure in the region, the Japanese placed orders for four more pre-dreadnoughts; along with the two Fujis these battleships formed the core of the fleet which twice engaged the numerically superior Russian fleets at the Battle of the Yellow Sea and the Battle of Tsushima.
 After capturing eight Russian battleships of various ages, Japan built several more classes of pre-dreadnoughts after the Russo-Japanese War.